 The refresh will also be timed to fit within industry planning processes.
 This will ensure that TfN is positioned to influence policy and investment decisions with a robust, evidence-based and up-to-date plan that makes the stakeholders across the North.
 With any revision of the Strategic Transport Plan we will undertake comprehensive consultation to ensure the Plan continues to reflect and promote the case for strategic transport investment in

 Disclaimer

 © TfN copyright 2019 - Published February 2019

 Government Licence 3.0

-To view this licence, visit http://www.nationalarchives.gov. uk/doc/open-government-licence/version/3/ or write to
+uk/doc/open-government-licence/version/3/ or write to